 Creativity is at the heart of content marketing, but creative content marketing is no longer exclusively the domain of humans.
-Recently, IBM’s Watson proved that artificial intelligence is every bit as capable of storytelling.
+IBM’s Watson proved that artificial intelligence is every bit as capable of storytelling.

 In what may be a first in human-robot collaboration, Watson helped write the script for a Lexus car ad.
 The commercial’s director, Kevin Macdonald, was quoted by IBM as saying, “The charmingly simplistic way the AI wrote the story was both fascinating in its interpretation of human emotion, and yet still unexpected enough to give the film a clearly nonhuman edge.”

 For the average marketing budget, this kind of artificial intelligence content marketing project is likely just a dream.
 But we’ve already seen artificial intelligence influence the world of content marketing in many other ways.
 As marketers ponder the future of content marketing, we expect to see many new interesting AI-driven applications.